 The West Coast Electric Highway (WCEH) is an extensive network of 56 EVCS-owned DCFC and Level 2 chargers located along major West Coast corridors like the I-5 and US-101.

 It is the result of a public/private program partly funded by the US Departments of Energy and Transportation (DOE and DOT) through the Oregon and Washington State Departments of Transportation (ODOT and WSDOT).
 WCEH installations were designed by the previous owner as a combination of 50kW DC fast chargers with CHAdeMO ports and 7.2kW Level 2 chargers.
-In the summer of 2020, EVCS acquired the WCEH and will begin working with state and federal DOTs to upgrade all chargers with both CHAdeMO and CCS (Combined Charging System) connectors later in the year.
-In addition, certain locations with high utilization rates will merit additional chargers and higher 100+ kW outputs.
+In the summer of 2020, EVCS acquired the WCEH and began working with state DOTs to upgrade all chargers with both CHAdeMO and CCS (Combined Charging System) connectors later in the year.
+In addition, certain locations with high utilization rates will merit additional chargers and higher, 175 kW outputs.

 Key benefits: